 DESCRIPTION OF AQUACULTURE SYSTEMS

-Provide a description of the aquaculture system(s) to be used, including: 1) number, size, dimensions, position relative to sea surface 2) manufacturer information of the aquaculture system(s) and mooring system(s); and, 3) schematic or photographic renderings of generalized layout of aquaculture system(s) and mooring system(s) indicating depths from structure(s) to sea floor, from a top and cross-sectional view.
+Provide a description of all components of the aquaculture system(s) (including mooring and anchoring systems) to be used, including: 1) number, size, dimensions, position relative to sea surface, 2) manufacturer information, and, 3) schematic or photographic renderings of generalized layout of aquaculture system(s) indicating depths from structure(s) to sea floor, from a top and cross-sectional view.
 Permittees must also provide documentation of the aquaculture system's ability to withstand physical stresses associated with major storm events (e.g., hurricanes, storm surge), including any available engineering analysis, computer and physical oceanographic models, or other documentation.
 Additional information may be requested by NOAA Fisheries.
 It is recommended that all plans and drawings submitted with the application package be certified by a professional engineer.

 DESCRIPTION OF EQUIPMENT AND METHODS